dnwakshe/faceRec/README.md

 # faceRec
-for face recognition with python
+For face recognition with python